 The CAO must record in the case record all efforts to assist the household.

-If the client has utility costs, the CAO must use the appropriate standard utility allowance (SUA) when deciding whether the household is entitled to expedited service.
-(See Section 560.831.)
+If the applicant has utility costs, the CAO must use the appropriate standard utility allowance (SUA) when deciding whether the household is entitled to expedited service.
+(See Chapter 560.831.)

 It is not an overpayment if the CAO later verifies that income or resources in the application month were above expedited or ongoing eligibility limits or should have resulted in a lower benefit amount unless the household misrepresented information on the application or during the interview.